Galaxy S11 leak: Samsung 'promo' video marks Feb. 11 as the official launch

 Samsung could unveil the Galaxy S11 (or Galaxy S20 as some rumors prefer) as soon as Feb.
 11, according to the contents of a video posted to Twitter.
-On Friday, Max Weinbach, a host and writer for XDA Developers, and user @water8192 each tweeted the video, said to be a Samsung promotional video found on an official press channel.
+On Friday, Max Weinbach, a host and writer for XDA Developers, and user @water8192 each tweeted the video, which was discovered on an official press channel on Vimeo.

+Weinbach later tweeted that he obtained the video from a Vimeo link left on Samsung's press page.
+"Vimeo will show recommended videos at the end, usually the newest videos uploaded to the channel," Weinbach tweeted as part of a thread.
+"It will show videos EVEN IF THEY ARE UNLISTED.
+Samsung, obviously, didn't know this.
+So when I went to look at a video from their press page...
+I ended up having all three videos recommended."

 Based on rumors and speculation, it's probable that the boxes represent the Galaxy S11 and Samsung's next foldable phone, which is said to bend vertically and close into a square.

 Feb.
-11 is the earlier of two rumored dates for Samsung Unpacked, the name Samsung calls its mobile launch events.
+11 is the earlier of two rumored dates for Samsung Unpacked, the name Samsung gives its mobile launch events.
 The other is Feb.
-18. Both February dates follow Samsung's most recent pattern of unveiling the annual Galaxy S series ahead of Mobile World Congress, or MWC.
+18. Both February dates follow Samsung's most recent pattern of unveiling the annual Galaxy S series ahead of Mobile World Congress.
 The world's largest mobile show starts in late February each year.
 In 2020, it runs from Feb.
 24 to 27.

 If Samsung follows last year's model, it'll announce a trio of Galaxy S phones before unveiling its rumored foldable phone, its second design after the Galaxy Fold.